 Click Select All configure all ports, or click Clear to uncheck all port.
-Then click Apply to implement changes made.
+Then Click Apply to make the configurations take effect.

 System > IEEE802.3az EEE Settings

 The IEEE 802.3 EEE standard defines mechanisms and protocols intended to reduce the energy consumption of network links during periods of low utilization, by transitioning interfaces into a low-power state without interrupting the network connection.
 The transmitted and received sides should be IEEE802.3az EEE compliance.
 By default, the switch enabled the 802.3az EEE function.
 Users can disable this feature by individual port via the IEEE802.3az EEE setting page.